-In contrast to aluminium foil, which is made completely of the light metal, metallized PET-films are only evaporated with aluminium powder in a high vacuum.
+In contrast to aluminum foils, which are made entirely of light metal, metallized PET foils are plastic foils which are only evaporated with aluminium powder in a high vacuum.
 For this process, it is used pure aluminium in powder form with an aluminium content of at least 99,98%.
-The films produced this way obtain a metallic shine, which is generally glossier than aluminium foils.
-In the industry, metallized PET films are often called “PET-met foils” or “PET-met films”.
+The films produced this way obtain a metallic shine and thereby achieve a special optical effect.

 Applications for aluminum foil

-In the construction industry, the insulating attributes of aluminium foil are most important, e.g. for insulating cable ducts, water pipes and whole buildings, as well as the construction of vapour barriers for saunas or on cellar walls.
-In the energy sector, the low weight and the high conductivity of the aluminium foil are particularly important when insulating power cables.
-The telecommunication industry, on the other hand, uses its special barrier properties to protect fibre optic cables from humidity and shield electrostatic interference by electronic devices.
+In the energy sector, in particular, the low weight and the high conductivity of the aluminum foil are used to insulate power cables.
+The telecommunications industry, on the other hand, uses aluminum foil and its special barrier properties to protect fiber optic cables from moisture and to shield communications cables from electrostatic interference caused by electronic devices.

 Applications for metallized PET-film

-In the particular case of acidic, alkaline or salt-containing foods, metallized PET films are a perfect substitute for aluminium foils, as a longer exposure or a large contact area of aluminium with those materials, for example like: tomatoes, lemon juice, eggs, among others, can forward the potentially harmful emission of aluminium into the edible content.
+In the particular case of acidic, alkaline or salt-containing foods, metallized PET films are a perfect substitute for aluminium foils, as a longer exposure or a large contact area of aluminium with those materials can release potentially harmful emission of aluminium into the edible content.

-Insulation systems, for example for insulation against heat radiation in buildings or for the production of vacuum insulation panels, can also be realized with metallized PET films.
+Insulation systems, for example for insulation against heat radiation in buildings or against heat conduction in vacuum insulation panels, can also be realized with metallized PET films.
 In addition, PET met films can be used for decorative adhesive tapes.
 Labels made from metallized PET-film are highly resistant to heat and chemicals, which ensures a long-time durability.

 Are you looking for the perfect packaging material?